lelberty/dreadlocks/README.md

 testOnly dreadlocks.test.DreadLockSpec

 Tests should be only run with 'testOnly'.
-Weird memory bugs occur when all suites are run with 'test'.
+Weird memory bugs occur when all suites are run with 'test', and I haven't figured out why this happens with ScalaTest.

 IMPORTANT: The DreadLockSpec test that runs a 3-way deadlock MAY FAIL with 'succes is not equal to deadlock'.
 This failure, unfortuantely, is due to a known bug/limitation in the ScalaTest concurrency package, which is caused by a dash of non-determinism in java.lang.Thread.getState.
 See the [Conductor documentation](http://doc.scalatest.org/1.4.1/org/scalatest/concurrent/Conductor.html) for details.
 I have created a test case demonstrating this bug in STBugSpec.